mjdanielson/University-of-Oregon/Labs/Mapbox-Quick-Start/Mapbox-Quick-Start-Guide.md

 This step-by-step guide will quickly get you started on Mapbox basics, including setting up a Mapbox map, working with markers, circles and popups and setting up events!
 All of the code below can be found in this handy [JSFiddle](https://jsfiddle.net/mjdanielson/9jh3bzc8/1/).

+Begin by copying the files for today's activity from the the "Class_Data" folder to your personal workspace on the "R" drive.
+Open and edit the file using a text editor, such as Brackets.

 ### I. Preparing your page

 Before writing any code for the map, you need to do the following preparation steps on your page: